Hendrix-CS/csci270/labs/novel.md

 ## To Submit via Teams

+* By Monday, April 4, at 11:10 am:
+  * A PDF of your design document
+  * Bring a printed copy to class that day
+* By Friday, April 8, at 11:10 am:
   * A Zip file of your completed visual novel
-* A PDF document containing:
-  *